shkumaraman/free-web-hosting/README.md

 ### ⚡ Lightweight · 🔒 Secure · 🚀 Production-Ready

-> A complete PHP development environment packed into a **single Docker container** — Apache, PHP 8+, MariaDB, phpMyAdmin, and a File Manager with an integrated Web Terminal.
+> A complete PHP development environment packed into a **single Docker container** — Apache, PHP 8+, MariaDB, phpMyAdmin, FFmpeg, and a File Manager with an integrated Web Terminal.
 > Deploy on **Hugging Face Spaces** for free, or on any **VPS / local machine**.

 </div>